tongwux/3d-classroom/backend/chainlit.md

-# Welcome to Learning.AI! 🎓
+# Welcome to DeepStudy! 🎓

 ## Your Personal AI Learning Assistant